History of Sheffield United F.C.: Post-war (1940s–1950s)

-Another revival
+Revival (1960s–mid 1970s)

 Mercer left the club in 1958 to join Aston Villa (who were promptly relegated) and was replaced by former Chelsea captain John Harris, who inherited a team with a backbone of good homegrown talent, including Joe Shaw, a centre half who played over 600 games for the club, and Alan Hodgkinson, a young goalkeeper capped five times by England (he remains England's youngest ever goalkeeper) who also went on to play over 600 league games, and half-back Graham Shaw.
-The team was always in the promotion frame and had some good cup runs, reaching the quarter finals in 1959 and 1960, and finally achieved promotion in 1961 as runners up to Ipswich Town.
+The team was always in the promotion frame and had some good cup runs, reaching the quarter-finals in 1959 and 1960, and finally achieved promotion in 1961 as runners up to Ipswich Town.
 In the same season, they reached the FA Cup semi finals but went down 0–2 to Leicester City in a second replay after two scoreless draws.

-Back among the elite

 Sheffield United's most memorable post-war run was in 1971, where they ended the season with six victories and five draws to win promotion from Division Two.
 The following season United took the First Division by storm.
 Led by such players as Tony Currie, Alan Woodward, Eddie Colquhoun, Len Badger, Ted Hemsley, Trevor Hockey, Alan Hodgkinson, Gil Reece and Bill Dearden they played the first ten games without defeat, recording eight victories and two draws.
 With one League Cup victory during this period, United had an unbeaten run of 22 matches.
 They finally lost the top spot in Division One in a memorable encounter with Manchester United at Old Trafford on 2 October 1971, The Blades losing out 2–0 on that occasion.
 The memorable goal scored by George Best six minutes from the end is still replayed on television to this day.

 The remarkable success in the early 1970s brought to a head the long-standing argument about the desirability of playing football and cricket at the same ground and a decision was taken to build a new stand to provide a fourth side to what was essentially a three-sided stadium.
 This stand (originally known as 'The South Stand') with a seating capacity of 7746 people, was opened in 1975.